zachkirsch/flatfile-api/README.md

 This repository contains

-- FlatFile's Fern API Definition which lives in the [definition](./fern/api/definition/) folder
+- Flatfile's Fern API Definition which lives in the [definition](./fern/api/definition/) folder
 - Generators (see [generators.yml](./fern/api/generators.yml))

 ## What is in the API Definition?

 The API Definition contains information about what endpoints, types, and errors are used in the API.
-The definition is broken into smaller files such as [{TODO}.yml](fern/api/definition/{TODO}.yml) and [{TODO}.yml](fern/api/definition/{TODO}.yml).
+The definition is broken into smaller files such as [sheets.yml](fern/api/definition/sheets.yml) and [users.yml](fern/api/definition/users.yml).

 To make sure that the definition is valid, you can use the Fern CLI.